Employees: Asset or liability?

 We are finding it increasingly difficult to hire qualified employees who share our passion to do the best job humanly possible and give the customer and their employer true excellence.
 To qualify for a position at our company, quite frankly, one has to be extraordinary (I must say, since “ordinary” or “average” has become such a pathetic standard, the word doesn’t have quite the same meaning that it used to.)
 There is a standard of excellence and a work ethic that has to be met.
 I’m amazed that employees often assume that their “best” should be an acceptable standard.
 What if that employee’s best doesn’t meet our company’s or the customer’s standard?
 This is a prevailing postmodern attitude that I see more in younger people who refuse to take responsibility for their own actions and who get offended or angry when they’re offered constructive criticism to help them grow.
 I’m guessing more energy and time was put into building their self esteem while growing up (?) than developing character and integrity… but that’s another article.

 We live in a culture where people expect others to accommodate their laziness, bad habits, poor decisions, and selfish desires.
 Many American workers these days have no problem “doing the job”, as long as it fits into their personal agenda.
 Integrity has been lost.
 Tell a prospective employee that personal accountability and accepting responsibility for one’s actions is part of the job and they will agree.
 Then ask them to sign an employee contract stating that they are personally responsible for their careless mistakes (with reasonable caps of course) and see how quickly they say “get lost” and walk out the door!
+(BTW: Our company will not hold our employees personally liable!
+We actually shield them very well.)
 A very troubling trend in our culture is this habit of willful deceit with our lips.
 We should be willing to literally “sign off” to whatever we say.
-(Maybe they think the saying “Let your word be your bond” refers to an entitlement regarding jail?)
+(Maybe they think the saying “Let your word be your bond” refers to an entitlement regarding jail? lol)

 Generally speaking, we have found that the current American labor force finds it perfectly acceptable to “steal” time from their employer (Justification: “They’re not paying me what I’m really worth so I’m going to take some liberties”).
 Technology has done nothing to hinder the perpetuation of this crime.
 Some workers believe that it’s somehow “their right” to be able to take ten bathroom breaks a day, check voice mail, check email, text message, make cell phone calls, check Facebook, use company resources for personal frivolity, and eat all day long (apparently grazing is the new coffee break).
 The workplace has become their personal domain that is interrupted by their job duties.